Kama-ganah/Client-side-prototype-pollution-in-third-party-libraries/README.md

 # Overview
-As a penetration tester, I assessed the client-side security of a web application with a focus on JavaScript behavior and third-party library integration.
+I assessed the client-side security of a web application with a focus on JavaScript behavior and third-party library integration.
 During testing, I identified a client-side prototype pollution vulnerability that could be exploited through a gadget in a third-party library.
 By polluting the global object prototype via a URL fragment, I was able to trigger a DOM-based XSS sink and execute arbitrary JavaScript in the victim’s browser.
 This project demonstrates how unsafe object handling and vulnerable library gadgets can be chained to achieve high-impact client-side exploitation.

-# Steps Undertaken
+# Methodology

 Step 1: Analyzed client-side JavaScript execution paths using Burp Suite’s DOM Invader.